hernancerm/git-timeline/README.md

 ## Versioning

-- `x.y`
+- `x.y`.
+Here is what an increment on each part means:
-  - An increment on `x` indicates a breaking change OR a new non-breaking feature or enhancement.
+  - `x`: Only non-breaking changes, of any kind, are included in the release.
-  - An increment on `y` indicates a bug fix.
+  - `y`: At least one breaking change is included in the release.